charleprr/redditube/README.md

 ## Configuration

 You will need to create a new file, called `config.json` at the root of the project.
-There are two ways to fill it:
+Fill it with one of the following options:

-1. By using a script-type Reddit app (Check [Reddit preferences](https://ssl.reddit.com/prefs/apps/) to create yours).
+1. By using a script-type Reddit app (check [Reddit preferences](https://ssl.reddit.com/prefs/apps/) to create yours).
 ```json
 {
     "userAgent": "put your user-agent string here",